ejramas/TT_RAM-SRAM-Sense_Amp/docs/info.md

 ![Alt text](../test/LTSpice/Design2_Sim.png)

 Additionally, this design was extremely sensitive to changes in the input voltage differential.
-Shifts in input common mode result in a shift in output common mode.
+Shifts in input common mode result in a shift in ideal input common mode.
 The following simulation shows maximum voltage (x-axis) vs. Common-Mode (y-axis), with 10mV steps of input differential from 10mV to 200mV.
 ![Alt text](../test/LTSpice/Design2_Sim2.png)